MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduce \name, a benchmark designed to evaluate LLMs’ ability to reason across multimodal time-series and textual data. \name emphasizes the importance of semantic and temporal alignment between textual narratives and numerical trends.
-Our evaluation reveals that while LLMs exhibit promising capabilities in certain aspects, they struggle with complex temporal reasoning, causal inference, and cross-modal synthesis, highlighting key challenges in multimodal understanding.
+We present \name, a large-scale benchmark for evaluating LLMs’ ability to reason over multimodal time-series and text in finance and weather domains. \name emphasizes semantic and temporal alignment between numerical trends and narrative information, supporting diverse tasks such as forecasting, trend analysis, and QA.
+Our results show that while LLMs demonstrate promise, they continue to struggle with long-range temporal reasoning, causal inference, and multimodal integration.
+Textual input often improves performance, though gains are uneven.

-\name primarily focuses on financial and weather data, with the potential for future extensions to domains such as healthcare and social sciences, where temporal reasoning is equally critical.
-Additionally, our study evaluates off-the-shelf LLMs, leaving fine-tuning strategies and architectural enhancements for improving temporal reasoning as promising directions for future research.
+\name focuses on financial and weather data but can be naturally extended to domains such as healthcare and social sciences.
+Beyond zero-shot evaluation, future directions include fine-tuning, hybrid architectures, and temporal-aware training objectives, as well as incorporating additional modalities (\eg images).
+Addressing persistent limitations, such as output inconsistency and correlation bias, remains essential for developing robust, generalizable systems.